pineunity/apmec/doc/source/index.rst

 Target VIM installation
 =======================

-Most of time, the target VIM existed for Tacker to manage.
-This section shows us how to prepare a target VIM for Tacker.
+Most of time, the target VIM existed for Apmec to manage.
+This section shows us how to prepare a target VIM for Apmec.

 .. toctree::
    :maxdepth: 1